Responsibilities when employing apprentices and trainees

 You must not directly or indirectly:

-- discourage, obstruct, or force your apprentice or trainee from participating in their training
+- block or discourage your apprentice or trainee from participating in their training and assessment

 - disadvantage them for participating in their training.